Gloria Brennan: Education

-In 1971 Brennan enrolled at the University of Western Australia, in the Faculty of Arts, as a mature age student.
+In 1971, Brennan enrolled at the University of Western Australia, in the Faculty of Arts, as a mature age student.
 She majored in anthropology, and also studied linguistics, English, history and music.
 She graduated with a Bachelor of Arts in 1978.
 Brennan was one of the first Aboriginal women to graduate from the University of Western Australia.

 Community work

 Brennan was a member of the Aboriginal Advancement Council of Western Australia, the New Era Aboriginal Fellowship, the Aboriginal Women's Council, and the Black Australian Women's Movement.

-In the 1970s she was instrumental in the founding of the Aboriginal Medical Service in Western Australia.
+In the 1970s, she was instrumental in the founding of the Aboriginal Medical Service in Western Australia.

 Employment

 Gloria worked in the programming department of the Australian Broadcasting Commission (ABC) 1966-1971 when it was located in Adelaide Terrace.
 Brennan worked as a casual field officer for the Aboriginal Legal Service of Western Australia, an organisation she helped to set up in 1973.
-While there she was involved in the Domestic Violence task force and from 1974-1975, she worked as an interpreter with the legal team investigating allegations of police brutality at Skull Creek, near Laverton.
+While there she was involved in the Domestic Violence task force and from 1974 to 1975, she worked as an interpreter with the legal team investigating allegations of police brutality at Skull Creek, near Laverton.